bellavanillo/Etsy-Clone/README.md

 * Customers should be able to click on a listing and see the listing's details.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

 ## Known Bugs

 _No known bugs_